 13 Wherefore the Lord said, Forasmuch as this people draw near me with their mouth, and with their lips do honour me, but have removed their heart far from me, and their fear toward me is taught by the precept of men:

-The verses that follow this one in Isaiah 29: 13, talk about the Lord’s marvelous work and the wonder his is going to perform in destroying the wisdom of man by using the unlearned to do his work.
+The verses that follow this one in Isaiah 29:13 talk about the Lord’s marvelous work and the wonder he is going to perform in destroying the wisdom of man by using the unlearned to do his work.
 He refers to turning the world upside down.
-The reference in verse thirteen is fleeting, and is never really explained, nor explored by Isaiah, but it is plain enough for us to learn a good lesson.
+The reference to the condition of men’s hearts in the last days mentioned in verse thirteen is fleeting, and is never really explained, nor explored by Isaiah, but it is plain enough for us to learn a good lesson.

 The condemnation people are brought under by the Lord is that they have lost the true attitude of worship.
 They use action and words to make grand gestures of worshipping God, but their hearts are not in an attitude of worship.
 This basically makes those he is referring to like the Pharisees in the New Testament.
 They do everything for show.
 When they fast it is with sad faces and disheveled clothing to show everyone how much they are suffering by going without food.
 But the Lord wants us to be glad so no one but God knows that we are fasting.
-The world had lost the the attitude of the true religion, that of taking care of the poor and the needy.
-Religion had become all about self promotion and worldly praise.
+The world would lose the attitude of true religion, that of taking care of the poor and the needy.
+Religion in the last days would become all about self promotion and worldly praise.